toniebox-reverse-engineering/hackiebox_cfw_ng/README.md

 HackieboxNG is the next generation bootloader and firmware for your toniebox!

 ## HackieboxNG SD bootloader
 The HackieboxNG SD bootloader consists of two parts.
 The bootloader itself that allows selecting + running different firmwares and a relocator to move the bootloaders memory to the upper end of the memory.
-In addition there is a sd bootloader with one fixed file to run.
+In addition there is a sd bootloader with one fixed file to run called preloader.

 ### Features
 * Nine firmware slots